edgemesh/client/docs/node.md

 Enable or disable developer mode.

 > Developer mode turns off edge**mesh** for your local browser.
-If you edit files directly on your live server (wordpress or other cms), you might want to consider enabling `devmode` until you have your changes finalized.
+If you edit files directly on your live server (Wordpress or another CMS), you might want to consider enabling `devmode` until you have your changes finalized.
 This will prevent incomplete changes from getting replicated on the network.
 This way you don't have to purge your cache.

 <br />